hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 		return $value;
 	}

-	// Turn off protection for Gravity form with id = 1. return false;
+	// Turn off protection for a Gravity form with id = 1. return false;
 }